TheoTech/glorifycc/README.md

 To run this on your local machine:

 1. Download and install Node.js and MongoDB
-2. run `npm install -g gulp` to install gulp
+2. Run `npm install --save` to install all the node packages you're using.
+You'll need to repeat this every time you pull others' changes that require new packages.
 3. Add the file `config/default.json` in your project directory which looks like the following only with your SendGrid credentials filled in:

     ```json